mthl/guix-artwork/website/drafts/reproducible-build-summit-2019.md

 More on that in a future post!
-Interestingly, we learned that [NBS](https://gitlab.com/giomasce/nbs) is taking a similar approach—building from the initrd—though with different binary seeds and specific build and packaging tooling.
+Interestingly, we learned that [NBS](https://gitlab.com/giomasce/nbs) is taking a similar approach — building from the initrd — though with different binary seeds and specific build and packaging tooling.

 We went on exploring the space of what we called “extreme bootstrapping”